maqliu/Causal-Inference/README.md

 # Causal-Inference
 Summarized notes for causal inference, which was used in our "Causal Inf" study group, including Potential Outcomes, Directed Acyclic Graph, Econometrics methods such as IV, DID, RD, etc.

+The notion link on the left could provide better reading experience ➡️

 Table of Content:

 Lecture 1: Introduction